 - Drip Nurturing Campaigns (Sequences)

 - Integrated Job Board and Social Media Posting

 - And, More

-Now more than ever, it is important to focus on recruiting tools and trends to make sure you don’t fall behind the competition.
+Now more than ever, it is important to focus on staffing tools and trends to make sure you don’t fall behind the competition.
 One of the biggest staffing industry trends that your firm should adopt is the use of recruitment marketing.

-Tracker helps recruiting and staffing firms build better relationships, workflows, and revenue with our integrated Recruitment ATS and CRM.
+Tracker helps recruiting and staffing firms build better relationships, workflows, and boost revenue with our integrated Recruitment ATS and CRM.
 Schedule a demo to see how we can help your firm #buildbetter in 2021.